Archelder/Digital-Image-Processing/Assignment4/Assignment4_write.md

 **Answer:**

-For image d, we need at least more than 200 sampling points, so aliasing will occur theoretically.
+For image of d, we need at least more than 200 sampling points, so aliasing will occur theoretically.
 In this case, the aliased result looks like a normal checkerboard pattern.
 In fact, this image would result from sampling a checker- board image whose squares were 12 pixels on the side.
 Thus, the situation shown in Figure d occurs